 One of the best ways to figure out what your significant other needs in this situation is to ask.
 While this may sound basic, it could actually prove challenging.
-His time in rehab may have been one of the most difficult things he's experienced.
-You may have questions about the experience and he may or may not want to answer them.
-Can the two of you agree on what will be discussed and what won't?
-Can you each talk about how you will communicate with the other in both easy and difficult situations?
-How will you know if he needs some space or needs you close?
-Beyond your relationship, what does he need from friends or family members you both know?
-Clearly, the list of questions could be quite long and now may be the time for you to create your own list.
+His time in rehab may have been one of the most difficult that he's experienced.
+You may have questions about it and he may or may not want to answer them.
+Perhaps the two of you can establish some communication guidelines, which could include how you’ll communicate with each other in both easy and difficult times.
+This can also include what topics you each feel comfortable talking about and which ones are off-limits.
+It might also be helpful to think about how you’ll know if he needs some space or needs you close.
+Beyond your relationship, it could be good to check in to see what might he need from friends or family members you both know.

-You can and should be there to listen to his problems, fears, and plans for getting through this tough time — all while doing what you can to reduce social and environmental stressors.
-One big way you can be supportive is by not drinking, smoking pot, or doing any other drugs — even if you are able to do these things in moderation.
-You can offer to take him to post-rehab meetings or you may even want to join a support group yourself.
-It's good to hear what others who have been through a similar experience have to say.
-That way, you won't feel so alone and you can gain insight.
-Through all of this, remember to take care of yourself.
-Compromising your own self-care will impact your mental and physical health, not to mention your ability to care for others.
+In addition to asking him about his needs, it’s also good to be there to listen to his problems, fears, and plans for getting through this tough time — all while doing what you can to reduce social and environmental stressors.
+One way you can be supportive is by not drinking, smoking pot, or using any other substances — even if you’re able to use them in moderation.
+Maybe you can offer to take him to post-rehab meetings or consider joining a support group yourself.
+It's good to hear what others who’ve been through a similar experience have to say.
+That way, you won't feel so alone and it may help you gain insight into other support strategies.
+Through all of this, it’s also key to take care of yourself.
+Compromising your own well-being will impact your mental and physical health, not to mention your ability to care for others.